-6 Channel 24bit ADC FeatherWing format board for full bridge sensors (e.g., load cells, pressure transducers, strain gauges)Designed by JTinker, Ships from United States of America
+6 Channel 24bit ADC FeatherWing format board for full bridge sensors (e.g., load cells, pressure transducers, strain gauges)Designed by JTinker in United States of America

 What is it?
 This is a simple but versatile Feather compatible board.
 It uses an AD7794, a very robust 6 channel 24 bit ADC.
 It's a relatively slow converter (470 Hz Max), but this board is really s...Read More…